Let's Talk About Colon Cancer: Awareness, Prevention and Early Detection

 Colon cancer is a serious, but highly preventable, disease when detected early.
 The stigma and discomfort around it often prevent people from having crucial conversations.
 However, normalizing discussions around digestive health empowers them to ask questions, schedule screenings and make informed choices.

 If you’re over age 45, have a family history of colon cancer or are experiencing symptoms, talk to your primary care provider (PCP) about getting screened.
-“Make sure to review your need for a colon cancer screening and other cancer screenings that you might be due for at your next visit,” Darlene said.
 Need help finding a PCP?
 Medical Mutual can help.
 Use the Find a Provider tool or call the Customer Care number on your member ID card.
 Let’s break the silence together.
 Whether you’re advocating for your own health or encouraging a loved one to get screened, your voice could be the one that makes a life-changing difference.